 When choosing material for an adult student, first consider whether the piece will sound good played slowly.

-Most adults practice at a slow tempo for quite a while.
-If the piece is full of passing dissonances which could sound like wrong notes, adults often become confused and aren’t sure whether they’re playing it correctly.
+Most adults practice new pieces at a slow tempo for quite a while.
+Sometimes they never gain the facility to play a piece at what might be considered ‘”up to tempo.”
+If the piece is full of passing dissonances that might sound like wrong notes, adults often become confused and aren’t sure whether they’re playing it correctly.

 Does this piece say something complex enough to sustain an adult’s interest through the sometimes-lengthy learning process?
 One of my students, Sandy, a successful microbiologist, explained, “I don’t want to play pieces that I can imagine a little kid playing.
 I don’t want anything playful.
 I want something with real emotional depth.
 I’m attracted to pieces in minor keys because they stir up more turbulent emotions.”
 Adult students look for something that reflects their own emotional maturity.
 I search for pieces that appeal to my own emotions.
 I screen for details like melodies with unusual intervals and harmonies that use suspensions and rich chords.